-- 8. Press the CALL/SET key to resend the INDIVIDUAL CALL. - 9.
-To exit from Individual Call Waiting, select EXIT and press the CALL/SET key. - 10.
-Press the UP or DOWN key to select another logged call or to select EXIT. - 11.
+- 8. Press the CALL/SET key to resend the INDIVIDUAL CALL. - To exit from Individual Call Waiting, select EXIT and press the CALL/SET key. - Turn the Channel Selector knob to select another logged call or to select EXIT. - 11.
 Press the CALL/SET key to access next logged call or EXIT.

-6.9 POSITION REQUEST
+6.10 POSITION REQUEST

 The position request mode may be used to show the position of another vessel that has a DSC radio with this feature.
 The other vessel must have an operating GPS receiver connected to its DSC transceiver and must not have its transceiver set to deny position requests.
-(Refer the section 7.5 to enter information into the individual derctory)
+(Refer the section 7.5 to enter information into the individual directory)

-1. Select a traffic channel, then press the CALL/ SET key.
+Select a traffic channel, then press the CALL/ SET key.
 Then the DSC CALLING menu will appear in the display.

-2. Press the UP or DOWN key to select the POS REQUEST.
+Turn the Channel Selector knob or press the UP/DOWN keys on the microphone to select the POS REQUEST.

-3. Press CALL/SET key to appear the Position request directory.
+Press CALL/SET key to show the Position request directory.
 This directory uses the INDIVIDUAL Directory information.